dolthub/docs/content/concepts/dolt/commits.md

 ![](../../.gitbook/assets/dolt-commit-graph.png)

+Commit hashes are SHA-256 encoded hashes of the entire database.
+Commit hashes look like `t5d5inj4bpc1fltrdm9uoscjdsgebaih`.
+These are abbreviations of the entire has that Dolt understands.
+When referring to a specific commit, this is the identifier you use.

 ## How to use Commits

 Dolt uses commits as the basis of comparison between two versions of a database.
 You can ask Dolt to do things like: